Skoda Octavia Estate vRS 2021

 However, estates are all about carrying capacity, and the positioning of the PHEV’s batteries beneath the boot floor compromise space by 150 litres.

-The new Octavia Estate isn’t just going to come as a hybrid, though – you’ll also be able to get a purely-petrol-powered version with a 245hp 2.0-litre engine.
-This model will come with a six-speed manual gearbox as standard, or you can upgrade to a seven-speed DSG automatic, and it also features an electronic limited-slip differential for maximum traction out of corners.
+The new Octavia Estate isn’t just going to come as a hybrid, though – you’ll also be able to get a purely-petrol-powered version with a 245ps 2.0-litre engine.
+This is the model that we are retailing here in Singapore and it comes with a seven-speed DSG automatic, and it also features an electronic limited-slip differential for maximum traction out of corners.
+For petrol-heads who insist on getting the vRS with a six-speed manual gearbox, do not fret as you can do a custom factory order.

-Finally, there’ll also be a 200hp 2.0-litre diesel-powered Octavia vRS Estate.
+Finally, there’ll also be a 200hp 2.0-litre diesel-powered Octavia vRS Estate (on indent basis).
 This model will ditch the manual gearbox option and come with the seven-speed auto as standard.
 But, you will be able to upgrade from front- to four-wheel drive for a bit of extra traction in slippery conditions.

-So, if you like your estate with a decent dose of space and pace, look no further than the Skoda Octavia.
+So, if you like your estate with a decent dose of space and pace, look no further than the Skoda Octavia Estate vRS.